maiziezhoulab/Maiziezhoulab.github.io/_pages/LabNews.md

 ---

-## Invited Talk
+## Invited Talk (External Conference/Seminar)
 - **Mar.
+14, 2026**
+  Maizie is invited to give a seminar talk titled *“Domain identification, integration, and 3D reconstruction with spatial transcriptomics data”* on Saturday, March 28, 2026, The 22nd Annual Meeting of the MidSouth Computational Biology and Bioinformatics Society (MCBIOS) at Tampa, Florida.
+- **Oct.
+20, 2025**
+  Maizie is invited to give a seminar talk titled *“Domain identification, integration, and 3D reconstruction with spatial transcriptomics data”* on Thursday, March 19, 2026, at the Department of Statistics and Probability at Michigan State University.
+- **Mar.
 27, 2025**
   Maizie is invited to give a seminar talk titled *“Domain identification, integration, and 3D reconstruction with spatial transcriptomics data”* on Friday, May 02, 2025, at the Department of Computer Science of Hong Kong Baptist University.
 - **Dec.
 12, 2022**
-  Maizie is invited to speak at the 2nd Annual Spatial Biology Congress in June 2023.
+  Maizie was invited to speak at the 2nd Annual Spatial Biology Congress in June 2023, presenting a talk titled *“Autoencoder with differentially expressed genes and imputation for robust spatial transcriptomics clustering and integration”*.
 - **Nov.
 14, 2022**
   Maizie has been invited to give a data science talk titled *“Big genomic data: algorithm design and applications”* on Tuesday, November 15, 2022, at the Department of Computer Science of Tennessee State University.
 - **Aug.
 28, 2022**
   Maizie has been invited to give a colloquium talk titled *“Methods for characterizing structural variants with high-throughput sequencing data”* on Friday, November 18, 2022, at the Department of Computer Science of Florida State University.
 - **Apr.
 18, 2022**
-  Maizie is invited to give a talk on April 22 at the 6th Annual Translational and Transformative Informatics Symposium (ATTIS), which is sponsored by UAB Informatics Institute and the Center for Clinical and Translational Science.
+ Maizie was invited to give a talk on April 22 at the 6th Annual Translational and Transformative Informatics Symposium (ATTIS), sponsored by the UAB Informatics Institute and the Center for Clinical and Translational Science, titled *“Methods for Characterizing Structural Variants with High-Throughput Sequencing Data”*.
 - **Jan.
 25, 2022**
-  Maizie has been invited to present a research seminar on Friday, April 01, 2022, at Bioengineering of the University of Toledo.
+ Maizie was invited to present a research seminar at the Bioengineering Department of the University of Toledo on Friday, April 1, 2022, titled *“Methods for Characterizing Structural Variants with High-Throughput Sequencing Data”*.
 - **Dec.
 13, 2021**
-  Maizie has been invited to present a virtual research seminar on Friday, March 18, 2022 at the University of Arkansas BME.
+  Maizie was invited to present a virtual research seminar at the University of Arkansas Department of Biomedical Engineering on Friday, March 18, 2022, titled *“Methods for Characterizing Structural Variants with High-Throughput Sequencing Data”*.
-- **Oct.
-3, 2021**
-  Maizie has been invited to give a talk on Friday, October 22, 2021 at “Frontiers of Biomedical Imaging Science” that is being organized at VUIIS.
-These lectures are planned to be held over Zoom, as the audience will consist of researchers across imaging fields at a variety of institutions.

 ---